Amine-Frikha/lawn-mower-cs/README.md

 ### Usage

-- To run the program with a test input file run : `npm start test` (you can change test to match the name of your file)
+- To run the program with a test input file run : `npm start test` (you can change "test" to match the name of your file)
 - To run unit tests do `npm test`